SmartThingsCommunity/st-schema-serverless-example/README.md

 ## Register your web application with SmartThings as an ST Schema connector

-We currently recommend registering you ST Schema connector using the Developer Workspace.
+We recommend registering your Schema Connector using the SmartThings CLI.
-You can also use the SmartThings CLI but there's currently no support for installing the connector if you use the CLI.
-New tools are coming soon that will allow you to install connectors created with the CLI.
+When you are ready to distribute your Connector to internal testers, you can use the [invitations feature](https://developer.smartthings.com/docs/devices/cloud-connected/st-schema-invites) to test and iterate your Connector with other users without needing to publish to the SmartThings catalog.

 ### Using the Developer Workspace